romamik/proc-galaxy-rs/README.md

 Subblocks get their random seeds and list of level-0 stars from parent block that belong to them.
 Each subblock generates level-1 details for that stars so this stars can be rendered in more details.
 And also generate new level-0 stars, so that we can zoom in further.

 This idea can be easily expended to galaxies.
 At level-0 galaxy is just like star: a point with coordinates.
 At level-1 it can have type (like spiral, elliptical) and other parameters like number of arms for spiral galaxy.
 At this level it can be rendered as small texture.
 And at level-2 it can pass star density distribution parameters to subblocks so that they can generate actual stars.

+## Day2 part 2

+Spent one hour and half.
+Minor improvements.